 If ignition OFF, while vehicle is in active “theft” mode and Backup antenna available, to preserve power Backup antenna shall be leveraged by SVSServer without waking up SVSOnBoardClient and SVSInterfaceClient when rooftop GNSS antenna is routed to SVSInterfaceClient.
 For more information refer to REQ-304065.
 If the primary/rooftop antenna is routed to the SVSServer, SVSServer shall leverage both antennas primary and back-up in order to ensure location information is updated.

 SVS-REQ-291069/D-SVSServer Unable To Obtain Location From Backup GNSS Antenna While Ignition OFF

 In the case that Backup antenna is not able to provide location fix and location coordinates while vehicle is in active “theft” mode, SVSInterfaceClient shall be woken up in display off mode and shall be engaged to try to get a location fix and location coordinates from primary antenna.

+Requirement Applicability: Above requirement is not applicable for China

+SVSServer to get location from SVSInterfaceClient during ignition ON

+SVSServer shall always get shifted location data from SVSInterfaceClient during ignition ON.

+Requirement Applicability: Above requirement is only applicable for China

+SVSServer location support during ignition OFF

+SVSServer shall not provide real time location when vehicle is in ignition OFF.
+SVSSerevr shall send last known location if a location data is requested at ignition off.

+Requirement Applicability: Above requirement is only applicable for China

-SVS-REQ-306310/A-SVSServer Unable To Obtain Location from Either Primary or SVS Backup Antenna
+SVS-REQ-306310/A-SVSServer Unable To Obtain Location from Primary or SVS Backup Antenna

 If the SVSServer is unable to obtain location from any source, SVSServer shall send last known location and shall flag the location as last known.

-SVS-REQ-306311/A-SVSServer Unable To Obtain Location from Either Primary or SVS Backup Antenna and Last Known Location Unknown
+SVS-REQ-306311/A-SVSServer Unable To Obtain Location from Primary or SVS Backup Antenna and Last Known Location Unknown

 If SVSServer is unable to obtain location from any source and last known location is unavailable, fields shall be left blank, and flagged as currently unavailable.

 SVS-REQ-306312/B-SVSServer GRPC Message with Location Unavailable Fields Location Becomes Available Ignition ON